premy1992/Sudoku/README.md

 Gurobi distribution.
 Your <installdir> (which we'll refer to throughout this document) will be /opt/gurobi751/linux64.

 The Gurobi Optimizer makes use of several executable files.
-In order to allow these les to be found when needed, you will have to modify a few environment variables:
+In order to allow these files to be found when needed, you will have to modify a few environment variables:
 ```
 • GUROBI_HOME should point to your <installdir> .